-The outer, sheer layer of the skirt is 2 tiered, with the first tier having large box pleats at the waist and the second tier gathered and attached to the first.
+The outer sheer layer of the skirt is 2 tiered.
+With the first tier having large box pleats at the waist, the second tier is gathered and attached to the first.

-Next, comes the solid layer of the skirt, which lies directly underneath the sheer layer.
-I made it a 3 gored skirt to give it a nice width.
+Next comes the solid layer of the skirt which lies directly underneath the sheer layer.
+I made it a 3 gored skirt to give plenty of width.

-I then added a second solid layer to the skirt to add extra width but, I also have reason to believe this is the way the original dress was made based on this video.
+I then added a second solid layer to the skirt to add extra volume but, I also have reason to believe this is the way the original dress was made (based on this video.)
 I created this second layer with a gored skirt, but this time, I added an 8″ ruffle along the edge.

 And voila’ — it’s finished!